souldern/souldern.github.io/home/announcements/sunflower2025.md

 ![poster](sunflower2025.jpg)

-The children in souldern are challenged to grow the tallest sunflower this summer!
+The children in Souldern are challenged to grow the tallest sunflower this summer!

 Sunflowers will be measured in August in time for the village show.